robert-lindsey/WCRP/README.md

 According to the human annotator, items #0 and #1 practice skill #0, and item #2 practices skill #1.

-## Usage
+## Example Usage

 Compiling WCRP produces two executable files: find_skills and cross_validation.
 Each has a variety of command line options you can view via the command line argument --help.

 #### Finding the most likely skill assignments

 The command

-    ./bin/find_skills --map_estimate --datafile dataset.txt --savefile map_skills.txt --num_iterations 3000 --burn 1000
+    ./bin/find_skills --datafile dataset.txt --savefile map_estimate_skills.txt --map_estimate

-will run the Gibbs sampler on the data in dataset.txt for 3000 iterations and discard the first 1000 iterations as burn-in.
-It'll then save the maximum a posteriori (MAP) estimate of the skill assignments to the file map_skills.txt.
+will run the Gibbs sampler on the data in dataset.txt using default settings.
+It'll then save the maximum a posteriori (MAP) estimate of the skill assignments to the file map_estimate_skills.txt.
 The ith number in map_skills.txt is the skill ID of item i.

 #### Determining the distribution over skill assignments